felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.28.2-dev.2 =
+= 1.28.2-dev.3 =

-(2018/06/25) Fixed an incorrect array element pointer when parsing nested shortcodes.
-Added a new WpssoJsonSchema add_single_comment_reply_data() method to add only replies to reviews.
+(2018/06/26) Fixed an incorrect array element pointer when parsing nested shortcodes.
+Added a new WpssoJsonSchema add_single_comment_reply_data() method to add review replies to the reviews.

 = 1.28.1 =